Sunday, November 17

 Disinformation: The First Step in Dismantling Systems of Care

-Ginetta Salvalggio
+Ginetta Salvalaggio

 Over the past several years, a troubling pattern of information control has emerged to impede transparent public discourse in Alberta.
 The Alberta disinformation “formula” includes: 1) suppressing public data; 2) blocking ideology-threatening science; 3) sponsoring ideology-supporting pseudoscience; and 4) creating formal structures to disseminate disinformation narratives.
 Dr. Salvalaggio will walk us through the Alberta substance use disinformation timeline and its very tangible consequences.
 Substance use policy is but one example, and she will explain why this pattern ought to concern every Albertan, across all matters of public policy.